dhat/python-data-bricks-sample/README.md

 2. Load CSV tabular data into Spark DataFrames
 3. Save DF data to Parquet files
 4. Write query to determine average age
-5. Write query to determine score at the 75th percentile
+5. Write query to determine age at the 75th percentile

 # Approach
 1. Fork this repo